AhmedMohamed1404/Analysis-of-Promotional-Campaigns-with-Actionable-Insights/README.md

 - [Recommandations](recommandations)

 ### Project Overview: -
 The project aims to evaluate the effectiveness of promotions conducted by ATLIQ Mart, a prominent retail chain operating over 50 supermarkets in southern India.
-Its primary objectives include assessing promotion performance, providing actionable recommendations, and ensuring that promotional strategies align with organizational objectives.
+Its primary objectives include assessing promotion performance, providing actionable recommendations, and ensuring that promotional strategies align with organiSational objectives.

 ![image](https://github.com/AxmedGabtan/Analysis-of-Promotional-Campaigns-with-Actionable-Insights/assets/121066015/79bdc716-76e1-42a6-81e7-fd4c9fa21116)